Russification of Finland: First period of Russification

 From April 1903 until the Russian Revolution of 1905, the governor-general was granted dictatorial powers.
 Bobrikov used these powers to personally abolish several newspapers and to deport notable Finnish political leaders.
 In June 1904 Eugen Schauman assassinated Bobrikov.
 The imperial government responded with a purge of opponents of Russification within the Finnish administration and more stringent censorship.
 However the passive resistance campaign also had some successes, notably a de facto reversal of the new conscription law.

-The Russification campaign was suspended and partially reversed in 1905–1907 during a period of civil unrest throughout the Russian empire following Russian defeats in the Russo-Japanese War.
+The Russification campaign was suspended and partially reversed in 1905–1907 during a period of civil unrest throughout the Russian Empire following Russian defeats in the Russo-Japanese War.

 Second period of Russification

 The program was reintroduced in 1908, costing Finland much of its autonomy and again causing further Finnish resistance, including the Jäger movement.
-During 1909–1917 the Finnish politicians in the Senate of Finland were replaced by Finnish-born officers of the Russian army who were formally subjects of the Grand Duchy, creating the so-called admiral-senate or saber-senate.
+During 1909–1917 the Finnish politicians in the Senate of Finland were replaced by Finnish-born officers of the Russian army who were formally subjects of the grand duchy, creating the so-called admiral-senate or saber-senate.
 Russia demanded higher payments for not conscripting Finns (issue of sotilasmiljoonat, "military millions").
 The 1910 "Law of all-Empire legislation procedures" removed most Finnish legislative powers from the newly established Finnish Parliament to the Russian Duma and State Council.
 In 1912 they passed the "Law of equality" which opened all Finnish government and civil service offices to Russians.

 Many measures were again suspended in 1914–1917 during the First World War, but secret government documents published in the Finnish press in November 1914 suggested that the imperial government still harbored plans for the complete Russification of Finland.

 The second wave halted due to the February Revolution in Russia.

 Japanese involvement

-During the Russo-Japanese War, with financial aid from Japan the rebels bought a shipment of thousands of rifles with the aim of creating an uprising and forming an independent state.
-However, the ship was wrecked off the coast of Finland and the plan fell apart.
-During the First World War when Russia and Japan were allies fighting against Germany, the Japanese handed the Russian government a list of the leading men in the freedom movement (now in World War I working with Imperial Germany).
+During the Russo-Japanese War, with financial aid from Japan, Finnish rebels bought a shipment of thousands of rifles with the aim of creating an uprising and forming an independent state.
+However, the ship was wrecked off the coast of Finland and the plan failed.
+During the First World War, when Russia and Japan were allies fighting against Germany, the Japanese handed the Russian government a list of the leading men in the freedom movement (now in World War I working with Germany).